pgRouting/workshop/docs/source/chapters/shortest_path.rst

 * `1886700005` |place_5|

-Connect to the database with if not connected:
+Connect to the database, if not connected:

 ::